oGrinch/grabBag-Godot/README.md

 ## 🚀 Running the Projects

-To try out any of the projects here, just make sure you have **Godot Engine** installed — ideally the latest version (Godot 3.x or 4.x).
+To try out any of the projects here, just make sure you have **Godot Engine** installed — ideally the latest version (Godot 4.x).
 This repository's projects are primarily developed using Godot and are fully compatible with its environment.

 ---